Osenwe/ABAP-based-Employee-Data-and-Payroll-Management-System/README.md

 1) Link the payroll costs to the appropriate SAP tables in FICO ( or i can design my own tables )
 2) Create Login detail during sign up instead of doing it separately
 3) More use of classes to make code shorter
-4) Connect a selection screen to the ALV reports so as to filter out reports
+4) Connect a selection screen to the ALV reports for filtering purposes
 5) Make the ALV report interactive, Clicking on an individual employee payroll report should show you his timesheet record
 6) Use of Search Help in certain input fields
-7) New screen to handle details about various jobs positions (create, save, edit, and update
+7) New screen to handle details about various jobs positions (create, save, edit, and update)
+8) More use of pop up boxes